Business bulletin - 4 November 2016

 - Compile an up to date contact list for your employees, suppliers and products.

 - Provide your after hours contact details for the Police register.
-You can update you details via the business proprietors after hours contacts form.
+You can update you details via the after hours contact form for business on the NT Police, Fire and Emergency Services website

 - Make sure you have copies of your insurance policy, financial and banking or any other important documents saved on a memory stick or external drive that can be quickly and easily retrieved.

 - Have an emergency kit prepared complete with a first aid kit, first aid manual, battery powered radio, torch and spare batteries and a waterproof bag for valuables.
-For a full list of items to include in your emergency kit visit secureNT.nt.gov.au
+For a full list of items to include in your emergency kit. go to the SecureNT website

 - Check your property and infrastructure and ensure your business is secure.